-Does the district have a policy in place that prohibits the use of prone restraint?

-If not, describe how and when prone restraint is being used.
+Does the district have a policy in place that prohibits the use of prone restraint? ● Yes ○ No If not, describe how and when prone restraint is being used.
 If there is no policy that prohibits the use of prone restraint, include a plan for reducing the use of prone restraint.
 Does the district have a policy in place that prohibits the use of mechanical restraint?

-🔘 No

-If not, describe what mechanical restraints are being used and how they are being used.
+Yes ○ No If not, describe what mechanical restraints are being used and how they are being used.
+Thot, describe what mechanical restraints are being used and now they are being used.
 If there is no policy that prohibits the use of mechanical restraint, include a plan for reducing the use of mechanical restraint.
+If there is no policy that profibits the use of mechanical restraint, include a plan for reducing the use of mechanical restraint.

-- a.
-Data reviewed from the 2014-15 school year (which must include primary exceptionality and race or ethnicity of students restrained and type of restraint used). - b.
-How the data and the problem-solving process informed your district's plan. - c.
-How the data and the problem-solving process determined the measurable annual goal for the reduction of restraint for the 2015-16 school year.
+Describe the data reviewed (which must include primary exceptionality and race or ethnicity of students restrained and type of restraint used) and the problem-solving process used to develop the district's plan to reduce the use of restraint, particularly in settings in which it occurs frequently or with students who are restrained repeatedly.
+Describe how the data reviewed and the problem-solving process informed changes to your district's plan and the percentage of rate reduction for the use of restraint for the 2014-15 school year.